Travel details

 Dinner

-Ethiopia is a mosaic of people characterized by more than 80 languages, diverse lifestyles, costumes, and cultural dances.
-On this night, you will have the opportunity to experience traditional dances and cuisine and enjoy "Tej", a honey-made wine.
+Ethiopia is a mosaic of peoples characterized by over 80 languages, diverse lifestyles, costumes, and cultural dances.
+On this evening, you will have the opportunity to experience traditional dances and cuisine, and enjoy "tej", a honey-made wine.

 -